aradicke/event-manager/README.md

 1. Since authentication is assumed, there's not a lot of structure here for authorization.
 The good thing is that this basically comes built in with Django, and once user identification data is available it's trivial to integrate it into the endpoints via decorators, to handle things like distinguishing among user types.
 Once you have users, you can create models and the attendant tables to distinguish between user types and abilities, limit who can see what events with filters, and a lot of other things.
 2. Django REST Framework is a great way to let your models do much of the work.
 Once it's set up a lot of things can just plug and play and added features can be dropped in quickly.
 3. I've avoided pre-optimizing.
 The nature of this application is well within the performance parameters of Django and DRF, but if it suddenly needed better performance there are lots of options like caching, ORM and SQL optimization, and creating extra servers that can be used.
+4. This is a highly expandable space.
+It's easy to add to the models and add the serializers to customize this to fit various needs.
+Features like bulk uploads, fine-grained authorization, attendance tracking and others all flow naturally.

+## Tracking & Logging
+There is basic tracking for event updates.
+Such changes are vital sometimes to be sure of what a client or user saw when they were using the system.
+Django also has some built-in logging that is readily extensible.
+For time reasons, I haven't added any new logging but it's a simple add to the various views, especially once there's some user data coming in.